inspetor/inspetor-php/README.md

 ### Best Practices & Tips
 Did you think it was easy?
 Please tell us and feel free to send suggestions [here](), we really would appreciate that.
 From now on, we decided to tell you some ~~secrets~~ nice practices we discover during development time and should help you with a cleaner integration.
-  - InspetorClass: we already told you about that but it's important.
+  - **InspetorClass**: we already told you about that but it's important.
 Do it!
 With this class, you don't need to pass our config everytime and creates a layer between our application and yours, where you can, for instance, create funcions as *modelsBuilders* (we've already talked about that too) to keep all builders in one place.
 Here's a snippet of InspetorClass like that old before but with an example of *builder*.
 ```
 <?php